 The connecting package makes it possible to establish a connection from the firewall to the SMC server.
 Share this package only with users who have been made aware of security.
 Such packages must only be shared through secure channels (encrypted e-mails, secured USB keys, etc.) between SMC and SNS firewalls.
-We advise against installing the same package on several firewalls.

-- Provide the connecting package to the administrator in charge of managing the firewall on the remote site. - 2.
+- 1. Provide the connecting package to the administrator in charge of managing the firewall on the remote site. - 2.
 Ensure the administrator connects to the web administration interface of the firewall. - 3.
 In the Configuration > System > Management Center menu of the firewall administration interface, ensure that the administrator selects the connecting package.
 After the package has been installed, the administrator can see the SMC server connection settings in the same menu.
 They are also displayed in the SMC dashboard component. - 4.
 In the SMC server web interface, verify that the state of the firewall changes in the Firewalls menu.
 It must be "On line".